ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/check-ip-block.md

 # Checking if an IP has been blocked

 Threat Monitoring can detect incoming attacks in real-time and proactively block them, minimising the risk of compromise.
-This is achieved through the use of iptables and hosts.deny on Linux, and Windows firewall on Windows systems
+This is achieved through the use of IPTables and hosts.deny on Linux, and Windows firewall on Windows systems

 ### Linux